MichiganDataScienceTeam/official-website/README.md

 # [MDST Website](https://michigandatascienceteam.github.io/website-redesign/)

-This website was is designed with a few core criteria
+This website was designed with a few core criteria

 - Modern and professional design
 - Easy to edit and maintain without changing the code